 Capitol Region Watershed District (CRWD) grants provide financial and technical assistance for projects and programs within the District that help protect, manage and improve local lakes and the Mississippi River.
 Polluted runoff – stormwater that flows over hard surfaces and into storm sewers – is a leading cause of water pollution in lakes and rivers, particularly in urban areas.
 Promoting a variety of clean water projects is essential for improving water quality.
 To achieve this CRWD grants have supported projects such as stormwater improvements at Saint Paul’s Central High School and programs like water quality education for local students.

 Partner Grants fund programs led by community, arts and environmental organizations, schools and faith-based groups that educate and promote clean water actions.
 Partner grants help with educating the public and promoting clean water actions within the watershed (view map of CRWD).
 Eligible costs include both personnel and materials.
 Grants are awarded once per year in December and awards range from $1,000 to $20,000.
-We are currently accepting applications for 2020 proposals.
-Applications are due November1, 2020.

 Recent projects have included water focused education programs, community organizing initiatives, training, events, community art and water quality internships.